Explicit 27: Eye of the Tiger - Survivor

 19:02

-hear the other part of this.
+and they would completely hear the other parts of this.

 19:04